armytag/langs/qathebo/grammar/phonology.md

 ### Vowel Assimilation

 Vowels undergo a pervasive, regular assimilation process with the following vowel.
-This occurs

 ## Orthography